What is United Way of Greater Stark County?

 I want my gift to go to a specific organization, agency or nonprofit.
-Why should I go through United Way to do that?
+Why should I go through United Way of Greater Stark Couty to do that?

 Last year, one of our employees needed help.
-What can United Way do?
+What can United Way of Greater Stark County do?

-We raise money to fund social service agency programs, but United Way does have a special helpline called United Way's 2-1-1 Information & Referral.
-This confidential phone line is staffed by counselors trained to answer community members’ questions...and get them the help they need.
-If you or someone you know needs help, call United Way's 2-1-1 & Information & Referral by simply dialing 2-1-1 or 330-491-9997.
+UWGSC raises money to fund social service agency programs but UWGSC does have a special information and referral tool called United Way's 2-1-1 Information & Referral.
+This confidential phone line is staffed by counselors trained to answer community members’ questions and direct them to the places that can help.
+If you or someone you know needs help, visit www.211oh.org or call 2-1-1 or 330-491-9997.